timothyjlaurent/fluxible-variants/README.md

 ```
 to the package.json file.

+Webpack - This build tool seems really nice (like browserify).
+Was a bit challenging when it broke on binary files.
+There
+were also 3rd party React components (React-typeahead, React-autocomplete) that it wasn't building correctly dispite
+indicating that I wanted all '.js' files tobe parsed as JSX.

 Fluxible - Was really interesting to see how the isomorphic rendering was occurring.
 The application flow seemed really
 understandable however the FetchR plugin isn't currently working for me in the browser.
 I added an [issue](https://github.com/yahoo/fluxible-plugin-fetchr/issues/17)